Abducted Gods in Babylonian Myth: Secrets of the Underworld

 This myth represents an attempt to return to the primordial era of creation by symbolically ending the current time cycle.
 Marduk’s death and revival ensure the renewal of fertility and abundance.
 Over time, the Babylonian New Year festival distanced itself from Tammuz and Ishtar’s story, solidifying Marduk’s prominence.
 The king became the true hero of the sacred marriage ritual, no longer serving as Tammuz’s proxy as in Sumerian tradition—marking a profound religious transformation.

-The Gods Rally Against Ereshkigal
+The Gods Rise Against Ereshkigal

 Ereshkigal, reveling in her victory, imposed punishment upon the gods by kidnapping Marduk from his celestial palace.
 The deities erupted in chaos, searching for their king.
 They sought their lord, his son Nabu, and his wife Sarpanitum.